 In addition to representing parents who are dissolving their marriage, wealso establish, modify and enforce court-ordered child custody, visitation and child support agreements for parents who were never married.

 To discuss your legal needs, please call the Family Law Center at (401) 849-9950 or contact us online.
-We offer a free initial consultation to discuss your circumstances and explain how we can help.
+We offer an initial consultation to discuss your circumstances and explain how we can help.

 Our divorce lawyers represent clients in Newport, Middletown, Portsmouth, Bristol, Jamestown and throughout Rhode Island.